roggc/dinou/README.md

 - The above will produce the text `hi world!` in red, underlined, and with a purple background color.

+- **Only styles applied to client components will be detected by Webpack and generated in the `public` folder.
+This means that styles applied to server components will have no effect.**

 ## How to run a dinou app

 Run `npm run dev` (or `npx dinou dev`) to start the dinou app in development mode.
 Wait for the logs of Webpack and `Listening on port <port>` to load the page on your browser.